dromerosalem/project-2/README.md

 - Deploying React Router on GitHub pages was also quite difficult, as many adjustments were needed to move from the dev-server.
 For instance, some images are  visible in the localhost but not yet into the live page what is a bug to be fixed from the deployment perspective.

+## Victories

+- As the project was developed in 48 hours the biggest we had to work as an hackatlhon enviroment, developing as much as we could with the given time.
+Having a functional MVP just after getting the new skills for fethching an external API was somehting that by the end of the project we felt proud of.

+- Was the first project working in team.
+So we had to work as a one in order to accomplish the given goal.
+It was challeging at the moment to start but once we got into it we flow super smoth as a team.

 ## Lessons Learned